 Making Chocolate Walnut Banana Bread

 It cannot be easier to make this chocolate banana bread.
 You combine all dry ingredients in one bowl and set aside.
 Then mash the bananas and mix in all remaining wet ingredients.
 After that, mix to combine wet and dry ingredients (be careful to not over-mix).
-Pour the batter into a loaf pan and bake until a toothpick inserted in the bread comes out clean.
-I use a 4”x8” loaf pan.

 Quick tip: you can quickly combine the bananas, eggs and melted butter in a blender for a few seconds.